Benjamin Levins

 Emma Hilliard is found decapitated; Charles Manuel arrested.

-Rowell Family Murder
+Rowell Family Murdered

 Three members of the Rowell family and a tenant are found hacked to death.

-Merrell Family Murder
+Merrell Family Murdered

 Levins Arrested

-Failed Lynching
+Failed Lynching Attempt

 An angry mob attempts to lynch Levins, resulting in multiple deaths.